KurbiHealth/provideradmin/README.md

  * welcome message (top left)
  * color of line under chat box
 * need to add a user record for chat user at some point
+ * CREATE A USER RECORD FROM THE CHAT ROOM DATA??????
+ * OR HAVE A CRON JOB THAT DID IT ALREADY????
+ * OR HAVE A STAMPLAY TASK THAT DOES THAT WHEN THE CHATROOM IS SAVED????
+ * OR ADD A FUNCTION TO THE CHATBOT TO CREATE A USER RECORD WHEN IT SAVES THE CHATBOT????
 * add a 2nd chat box for Kurbi's customer support use??
 * add ability to add tags (hashtags) to (qCodes?) in script
 * refactor directories so we can remember where to find code